-Everyday language uses ordinary and familiar words which a typical consumer can easily understand.
-Words are widely known and frequently used as they tend to refer to concrete things rather than abstract ideas.
+An everyday language is an ordinary and familiar word which an average consumer can easily understand.
+Words are commonly known and frequently used as they are referred to concrete things rather than abstract ideas.
 The corpus incurred 30 percent of occurrences in the warnings.